 Aloe has an anti-inflammatory action so is a great “maintenance” plant but is of extra assistance while the body is focusing on detoxification.

 Aloe is also alkaline-forming in the body, which is encouraged (even more than normal) during detox so the body can maintain it’s perfect PH needed to restore and heal itself.

 Fresh vs. bottled

 I think it’s pretty obvious what I’m going to say here.
-There are very few occasions where taking in a medicinal plant in it’s unadulterated form is superior to a manufactured version of it and Aloe Vera is no exception.
-Of course availability can be an issue and the bottled juice is the next best thing.
-However, beware you are actually not waiting your money on a product that has a mere fraction of the benefits.
-Many commercial Aloe Vera products are loaded with preservatives such a (acidic) citric acid, which can dramatically reduce its medicinal effects on the body.
+There are very few occasions where taking in a medicinal plant in its unadulterated form is superior to a manufactured version of it and Aloe Vera is no exception.
+Of course, availability can be an issue and the bottled juice is the next best thing.
+However, beware you are actually not wasting your money on a product that has a mere fraction of the benefits.
+Many commercial Aloe Vera products are loaded with preservatives such as (acidic) citric acid, which can dramatically reduce its medicinal effects on the body.
 Some even have sugar and artificial flavourings, yucky!